 "May thy grace, O Lord, make that possible to me which is impossible by nature." — Amy Carmichael, missionary to India for the first half of the twentieth century

-Global evangelism course resources: Course home page Attendance policy Connection problems Time requirements Incomplete work Learning habits
+Global evangelism course resources: Course home page Attendance policy Internet problems Time requirements Incomplete work Learning habits

 Lectures: 1.
 Biblical foundations 2.
 History 3.
 Culture 4.
 Strategy, part I 5.
 Strategy, part II 6.
 Nazarene missions

-Missions songs 10/40 Window explanation and map Praying for missionaries THUMB: acronym to remember unreached peoples Harvesters needed
+Missions songs 10/40 Window explanation and map Praying for missionaries Harvesters needed

-Missions history course resources: Barbarian evangelization Crossword puzzle Exam study guides Historic slogans Lecture Monastic strategy Nazarene Missions International history PowerPoint presentation: Epochs of world mission outreach 1600 to the present Syllabus Timeline of global missions outreach Today in history Viking evangelization William Borden story
+Missions history Evangelizing the Barbarians Historic missions slogans Monastic missionary strategy Nazarene Missions International history PowerPoint: Epochs/periods of world mission outreach World missions outreach from 1600 to the present Year-by-year timeline of global missions outreach What happened in missions history during each day of the month of January Evangelizing the Vikings William Borden's story

 Searching for God's will?
-African martyr's commitment Mission trip fundraising ideas Ways to ruin mission trips Nazarene Missions International resources
+African martyr's commitment Mission trip fundraising ideas Ten ways to ruin your mission trip Nazarene Missions International resources